jQuerySF/Open-Source-Bazaar-2015/README.md

 More details about the application process to come soon.
 In the mean time feel free to start an issue to discuss ideas.

+If you have ideas you would like to contribute and don't want to take part in the public form please feel free to email [jquerysf@famo.us](mailto:jquerysf@famo.us)